 The Excel file will open in a Protective View.
 The [Enable Editing Button] on the top row must be clicked first to save an Excel file on a device.
 The carefully structured screen and scrolling design of the software segments in FastBooks Solutions were all formatted for viewing in the Excel Auto Hide Ribbon screen viewing mode.
 Click on the first icon on the right top corner of Excel to change the screen display view to this designed screen display option.

+It’s this easy!
 The purpose of Model Segment 8 is to collect the revenue and expense transactions from the monthly bank statements.
-The revenue and expenses are entered into an easy to understand Income-Statement presented in a trial balance format.
+The revenue and expenses are entered into an easy to understand Income Statement presented in a trial balance format.

 The revenue and expense data entered in Model Segment 8 automatically populates four additional Model Segments within the FastBooks Solutions model that provide uniquely structured presentations of the Income-Statement.
 These Model Segments restructure the traditional Income-Statement into [4 Activity-Based] categories.